 Campaigns of the civil rights movement in the 1960s

-The fight for civil rights intensified in the 1960s as people took inspiration from Rosa Parks and Martin Luther Kingâs successes in the 1950s.
-King spread his methods of non-violent protest through the Southern Christian Leadership ConferenceSCLCSouthern Christian Leadership Conference.
-A civil rights organisation set up in 1957 based on Christian values that peacefully campaigned against segregation in the USA. and local civil rights groups across the South.
-Non-violent protests took many forms but continued to increase the profile of the Civil rights movementAn organised set of activities that brought about a change in the treatment of people from different races in American society. throughout the 1960s.
+The fight for civil rights intensified in the 1960s as people took inspiration from Rosa Parks and Martin Luther King’s successes in the 1950s.
+King spread his methods of non-violent protest through the Southern Christian Leadership Conference and local civil rights groups across the South.
+Non-violent protests took many forms but continued to increase the profile of the throughout the 1960s.

 Greensboro and the sit-in movement

-segregationThis meant that white people and black people had to live separately.
-The areas of society affected by segregation included churches, hospitals, theatres and schools. in the South even extended to where people ate.
+in the South even extended to where people ate.
 Many of the lunch counters in the South were segregated.
 For example, in a Woolworth department store in Greensboro, North Carolina, there was a stand-up lunch counter for black people and a sit-down lunch counter for white people.

 On 1 February 1960, four black students decided to challenge the segregated service.
 They bought items from the department store and sat at the white lunch counter.
 They were refused service and the manager tried, unsuccessfully, to have them arrested.
 They remained in their seats until the store closed.